Balikatan 2026: Group sail

 |2

-This work, Balikatan 2026: Group sail [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Balikatan 2026: Group sail [Image 20 of 20], by PO1 John Hetherington, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.